mhk18896/Embedded-Linux/README.md

 - We will simualte an already avaliable board available in a large repository of QEMU hardware emulation which will act as an main computing platform.

+### 2. software
+- We will be developing an entire Linux Distribution from the scratch using Yocto project which will be tailored to only our hardware
+- We will develop Linux Kernel Module for our accelarator
+- We will write a userspace application for using our hardware via Linux Kernel Module(LKM)

+---
+## Tools
+The software tools that we are using to realize our goals are:

+- Yocto Project
+- QEMU

+these two technologies have a learning curve but worth it.As this tutorial donot cover the lerning and setting up these two technologies ,i will provide some the refrences at the end of tutorial so that anyone who want's to follow has a starting point.
+---

+## Hardware
+ In hardware emulation

 Linux Kernel Module(LKM) is a piece of software which is helping the kernel to extend it's functionality,adn can make kernel functionality modular.
 The LKM can provide lot's of capabilites such as: network driver,device drivers etc.We will focus on Device Drivers as they are our main interest right now.